lbouchard7/CPS1_TEAM1_LLL/index.md

 - Allow every data subject the right to have their data removed from the system
 - Mitigate any potential bias in the processing of data

-### Well-Being
+### Well-Being and Safety
 - Ensure the safety of any actuated systems including automated building controls and autonomous robots
-- _there is another bullet in our doc that I am not sure relates to the EAD_
+- Design all human-robot interactions to exclude the possibility of offending the user

 ### Transparancy and Accountability
 - The rational behind autonomous decisions should be available to all stakeholders